alfredo/django-startproject-plus/README.rst

 Installation
 ------------

-This package requires Django 1.5.x installed.
+This package requires at least Django 1.5.x installed.
+Latest Django 1.8.x is supported.

 The package is available in pypi::